Sustainability

 Transition to a Sustainable Future

-Environmental categories within the framework for the $100 billion target include renewable energy, green buildings, energy efficiency, clean transportation, circular economy, pollution prevention and control, and other environmental categories such as sustainable water and wastewater management, climate change adaptation, and terrestrial and aquatic biodiversity.
-Social categories eligible under the Bank’s new $100 billion target include affordable housing, access to essential services, access to basic infrastructure, employment generation, food security and sustainable food systems and socioeconomic advancement and empowerment.
-Also included in the new target are sustainability-linked loans and sustainability bonds.
+Social categories include affordable housing, access to essential services, access to basic infrastructure, employment generation, food security and sustainable food systems and socioeconomic advancement and empowerment.
+Also included in the target are sustainability-linked loans and sustainability bonds.

-In 2022, Fifth Third completed the acquisition of Dividend Finance, a leading national provider of solar and sustainable home improvement financing.
-Fifth Third now offers residential financial services and assist homeowners by promoting innovative energy efficiency, decarbonization and peak energy reduction by deploying, integrating and financing a wide range of distributed energy technologies.
-The technologies include smart thermostats, fuel-cells, smart electric panels, electric vehicle chargers, solar PV and more.
+Through Dividend Finance, a leading national provider of solar and sustainable home improvement financing, Fifth Third offers residential financial services and assists homeowners by promoting innovative energy efficiency, decarbonization and peak energy reduction by deploying, integrating and financing a wide range of distributed energy technologies.
+The technologies include smart thermostats, fuel-cells, smart electric panels, electric vehicle charges, solar PV and more.

 Climate Risk Management

-Fifth Third identified climate-related risks as an "emerging" risk in 2017.
-Since then, the Bank has updated its Enterprise Risk Management Framework to define climate risk for the Bank, and physical and transition risk was incorporated into each of our risk types to describe how climate risk could impact inherent or residual risk.
+Fifth Third identified climate-related risk as an "emerging" risk in 2017.
+Since then, the Bank has updated its Enterprise Risk Management Framework to define climate risk for the Bank, and physical and transition risk was incorporated into each of our risk types.

 The integration of climate risk into the framework was among the first tasks of the Bank’s newly appointed climate risk officer in 2021.
-The appointment underscores the Bank’s commitment to managing climate risk and ensures the development and maturation of the Bank’s climate risk identification and monitoring program as well as scenario analysis.
+The appointment underscored the Bank’s commitment to managing climate risk and helped ensure the development and maturation of the Bank’s climate risk identification and monitoring program.

 Operational Sustainability